-Performance, Protest and Politics: Exhibition Explores Art and Advocacy of Rainbow-Flag Creator Gilbert Baker
+Performance, Protest and Politics: Virtual Exhibition Explores Art and Advocacy of Rainbow-Flag Creator Gilbert Baker

-San Francisco - A new exhibition at the GLBT Historical Society Museum uses textiles, costumes, photographs and ephemera to paint a complex portrait of artist Gilbert Baker (1951-2017), who designed the iconic rainbow flag.
-"Performance, Protest and Politics: The Art of Gilbert Baker" opens on Friday, November 1.
+San Francisco - The GLBT Historical Society has unveiled an online version of its exhibition "Performance, Protest and Politics: The Art of Gilbert Baker," which opened at the GLBT Historical Society Museum on November 1.
+The exhibition uses textiles, costumes, photographs and ephemera to paint a complex portrait of artist Gilbert Baker (1951-2017), who designed the iconic rainbow flag.
+The online exhibition opens on Monday, April 27 at glbthistory.org/gilbert-baker-exhibition.

-First displayed at the 1978 San Francisco Gay Freedom Day Parade, the flag has transcended its humble, hand-sewn origins to become an internationally recognized symbol of the LGBTQ community.
+First displayed at the 1978 San Francisco Gay Freedom Day Parade, the rainbow flag has transcended its humble, hand-sewn origins to become an internationally recognized symbol of the LGBTQ community.
 Yet the success of this design has in some ways overshadowed the larger story of its creator and his exceptional creative work.